Navigating Motherhood’s Puzzle

 But the truth is that I can’t separate my feelings from my experience navigating the world as a new mom.

-My motherhood was initially shaped by the loneliness of the pandemic, followed by the threefold challenges of insufficient CBC-focused Health care and child care, and then poor workplace accommodation.
+My motherhood was initially shaped by the loneliness of the pandemic, followed by the threefold challenges of insufficient focused Health care and child care, and then poor workplace accommodation.

-Do I have enough childcare to Complete CBC Health Systems to work?
+Do I have enough childcare for Health Systems to work?
 Am I working enough to afford child care?
 And does it even matter what I want for myself?
-The lack of options amidst all the uncertainty has kept me up at night, even while my daughter sleeps soundly in her new bed.
+The lack of options amidst all the test uncertainty has kept me up at night, even while my daughter sleeps soundly in her new bed.

 But the crib is still in our basement.
 I can’t quite let it go yet.